doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

 ## Querying Embedded fields

-In the above example to query all BlogPost with content made by authors whose name startswith *Beatles*  use the following query:
+To query all BlogPost with content made by authors whose name startswith *Beatles*  use the following query:

 ```python
 entries = Entry.objects.filter(blog__startswith={'name': 'Beatles'})